zeeev/wham/README.md

 whamg  -g graph.txt -x 2 -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

 In the example above, each putative structural variant will be written to a flat text file.
 Individual graphs can be visualized with dotviz or gephi.
 This output can be helpful for interrogating missing calls or complex structural variants.
-Do not use this option on a genome-wide run.
+Do not use this option on a genome-wide run as the file sizes can be extremely large.

 ### Explanation of options